Harder's conjecture II: Proof of Theorem

-We prove that $F$ is the lift of type $\scra^{(I)}$.
-Let $G$ be a Hecke eigenform in $M_{\bf k}(\varGamma^{(4)})$ and suppose that $G$ is neither the lift of type $\scra^{(I)}$ nor the Klingen-Eisenstein lift of the Saito-Kurokawa lift of $f$.
+We prove that $G$ is the lift of type $\scra^{(I)}$.
+Suppose that $G$ is neither the lift of type $\scra^{(I)}$ nor the Klingen-Eisenstein lift of the Saito-Kurokawa lift of $f$.
 If $G$ is non-cuspidal, by Theorem \ref{th.noncongruence-Phi}, we have

 If $G$ is cuspidal, by Theorem \ref{th.noncongruence} (4), we have

 This completes the proof.